A Spectral reciprocity formula and non-vanishing for L-functions on GL(4)xGL(2): Introduction

+It is instructive to see a back-of-the-envelope computation that leads to \eqref{mainbound}.
+The analysis is based on the well-proven Kuznetsov-Voronoi-Kuznetsov triad:~starting with an approximate functional equation, we need to bound an expression very roughly of the form

+where $\lambda_{\Pi}$ and $\lambda_{\pi}$ denote the Hecke eigenvalues of $\Pi$ and $\pi$ respectively.
+(Strictly speaking, this sum along with the others in this paragraph should be taken with smooth cutoffs.)
+Using the ``opposite-sign'' Kuznetsov formula gives an expression involving a sum over Kloosterman sums, which is very roughly of the shape

+There are no additional oscillatory terms in this sum because the integral kernel (\ref{ker}) features the $K$-Bessel function (cf.\ \cite[Lemma 3.8]{BK}, for example).
+This is followed by an application of the Voronoi summation formula on ${\rm GL}(4)$.
+The dual $n$-sum will then be essentially of bounded length, and since $2-4 = -2$, the ${\rm GL}(2)$ Kloosterman sum $S(-n, 1, c)$ remains essentially invariant under the ${\rm GL}(4)$ Voronoi formula.
+We make this precise in Theorem \ref{thm4} below in terms of a ``balanced'' Voronoi formula that includes Kloosterman sums on both sides.
+One obtains from this an expression roughly of the form

+after which the Kuznetsov formula is applied again -- but in reverse.
+This sequence is not involutory and yields full square-root cancellation in the $c$-sum; it therefore bounds \eqref{negative3} by $O(T)$, at least if there are no exceptional eigenvalues (which is known for the full-level modular group ${\rm SL}(2,{\Bbb Z})$).

-It is crucial for Theorem~\ref{thm2} that (\ref{defV}) includes the precise Kloosterman sum arising from the Kuznetsov formula.
+This heuristic reasoning described here is of course insensitive to $\varepsilon$-powers.
+In order to delicately obtain the $O(T)$ estimate in Theorem~\ref{thm1} we will use a more structural approach to studying the spectral mean value \eqref{defM}.
+In addition, it is crucial for Theorem~\ref{thm2} that (\ref{defV}) includes the precise Kloosterman sum arising from the Kuznetsov formula.
 Here one cannot simply open up the Kloosterman sum and apply Voronoi summation in its usual form \cite{MS} as in the subconvexity results of \cite{Sarnak,Lisubc}, because this entails the loss of a multiplicative term of size $T^{\varepsilon}$ owing to appearance of additional divisor sums.
 Rather, it is a special feature of the GL(4) Hecke algebra that produces the precise form of (\ref{voronoiFE}), and allows us to cleanly avoid those extra factors.
 Without this the $O(T)$ bound in (\ref{mainbound}) would instead exceed the main term $T\log T$, and we would not able to deduce our nonvanishing result.

 We conclude the introduction with a discussion of whether there is a reciprocity formula for the untwisted spectral average $\mathcal{M}^+(h)$ in analogy to \eqref{reci}.
-Were we to apply the heuristic analysis of \eqref{negative1}--\eqref{negative3} without the root number $\epsilon_{\pi}$, the ``same-sign'' Kuznetsov formula produces roughly
+Were we to apply the heuristic analysis of \eqref{negative1}--\eqref{negative3} without $\epsilon_{\pi}$, the ``same-sign'' Kuznetsov formula produces roughly